phanikiranwtc/ethmarket/docs/Readme.md

 ## Block Gas Limit
 Increase the block gas limit in Ganache.
 For example, I have set a value of 9998888890.

+Also, refer to the network config options in the truffle.js file and adjust gas limit if needed.

+## On Windows machine
+On windows machine you may need to copy the truffle.js file into truffle-config.js file.